The rise of aluminum

-Along with employee training, auto body repair shops should be prepared to invest in new equipment specifically designed for welding aluminum as the material becomes more common in the industry.
+Auto body repair shops should also invest in new equipment specifically designed for welding aluminum.

-Choosing a machine with the capability for Pulsed MIG welding is critical, as this process is among the best option to control the heat input (this process is discussed in more detail later).
-Auto repair shops should have an aluminum-dedicated machine that is at least 230 volts and has Pulsed MIG capabilities for welding 18 gauge to 1/8-inch thick aluminum.
-It is important to use the machine only for aluminum, as sharing it for steel welding projects, for example, can cause dust, dirt or other contaminants to be pulled into the wire feeder, resulting in quality issues.
+Choosing a machine with the capability for pulsed MIG welding is critical, as this process is among the best options to control the heat input.
+Auto repair shops should have an aluminum-dedicated machine that is at least 230 volts and has pulsed MIG capabilities for welding 18 gauge to 1/8-inch thick aluminum.
+It is important to use the machine only for aluminum, as sharing it for steel welding projects, for example, can pull dust, dirt or other contaminants into the wire feeder, resulting in quality issues.

 Learning proper aluminum cleaning techniques is another way auto body shops can prepare for the transition to aluminum welding.
 Getting the material as clean as possible and removing the layer of aluminum oxide on the surface of the material is key.
-This cleaning process, however, may pose a challenge in repairing vehicles that have been in service on the road, where dirt and gravel can become imbedded into the base material.
+This may pose a challenge in repairing vehicles that have been on the road, where dirt and gravel can become imbedded into the base material.
 Greater care and attention to details during the cleaning process will be absolutely essential.

-When cleaning the material, technicians or welding operators must first use a solvent such as acetone to remove grease or other impurities, then use a stainless steel brush to remove the aluminum oxide prior to welding to help achieve a good-quality weld.
+When cleaning, technicians or welding operators must first use a solvent such as acetone to remove grease or other impurities.
+Then use a stainless steel brush to remove the aluminum oxide prior to welding.

 A system designed for aluminum

-When it comes to choosing welding equipment and consumables for aluminum welding, many manufacturers are simplifying the selection process by offering entire systems or welding packages designed to work together.
+When choosing welding equipment and consumables for aluminum welding, many manufacturers offer systems or welding packages designed to work together.
 These packages include the power source, wire, gun and other consumables, such as the nozzle, contact tip and liner.

-These complete aluminum-welding packages are designed as a sort of turnkey welding solution, which is particularly helpful for those who may not have as much experience welding aluminum.
-These systems feature simplified setup, intuitive interfaces and consistent arc performance, making it easier to execute quality repairs even for those with less experience welding aluminum.
+These packages are designed as a turnkey welding solution, particularly helpful for those with limited experience welding aluminum.
+These systems feature simplified setup, intuitive interfaces and consistent arc performance, making it easier to execute quality repairs.

 Choosing the most appropriate power source, wire, gun and other consumables are all important factors for success in welding aluminum.
 Choosing the right welding process is another key step.